rakki194/yipyap/docs/theming.md

 ## Theme Integration

-### 1. Component Level
+### Component Level

-Components should:
-- Use theme variables for all colors and animations
-- Implement dark/light mode variants
-- Support RTL layout when necessary
-- Handle theme transitions smoothly
+When building components, proper theme integration is essential.
+All colors and animations should utilize the theme variables rather than hard-coded values to maintain consistency across the application.
+Components need to implement both dark and light mode variants to ensure a cohesive experience regardless of the user's theme preference.
+Right-to-left (RTL) layout support should be incorporated when necessary to accommodate languages that read from right to left.

+sFinally, components must handle theme transitions smoothly to avoid jarring visual changes when the theme is switched.

 Example:
 ```css